Leaderboard

 12 points

-14. Ok, so I'm adding ALL the songs registered on Bonnie's ASCAP/BMI to the list because I get the impression y'all really like the encyclopedic information regarding song credits and release dates and all that.
+Ok, so I'm adding ALL the songs registered on Bonnie's ASCAP/BMI to the list because I get the impression y'all really like the encyclopedic information regarding song credits and release dates and all that.
 This will also make the list more complete and exhaustive, and will be a great reference point for any fans new to Bonnie's oeuvre.
-Should I edit the original post, or make a new one?
+Should I edit the original post, or make a new one?12 points

-15. The album isn't even out in the US yet and I am absolutely floored how negative some of you have no qualms about being.
+The album isn't even out in the US yet and I am absolutely floored how negative some of you have no qualms about being.
 Why do you have to have such negative HOT TAKES that you bring here to influence other people to not like a song before they have a chance to hear it?
 Why not sit with the album for awhile?
 I feel like since this forum is LITERALLY why this album exists (and considering the we know Bonnie is reading), we could focus on what we actually DO like from the album for literally one day omfg.
-I can't wait to listen.
+I can't wait to listen.11 points

 11 points